-If you have dual or multiple monitors setup on your desktop and often use remote desktop client log into remote terminal server, you may want to have the same screen setup over on remote desktop session as well to have more screen real state.
+If you have dual or multiple monitors setup on your desktop and often use remote desktop client log into the remote terminal server, you may want to have the same screen setup over on remote desktop session as well to have more screen real state.
 And here is how.

-The version of remote desktop client that comes with Windows 7 supports multiple monitors natively, so you don’t need 3rd party tools to help make that happen.
+The version of the remote desktop client that comes with Windows 7 supports multiple monitors natively, so you don’t need 3rd party tools to help make that happen.

 Launch the remote desktop client from the command line by using the following command: